 We can accept cash, cheque, EFTPOS and credit card (except Diners).
-Please note all credit card transactions will incur a 1% surcharge.
+Please note both Visa and Master credit card transactions will incur a 0.6% surcharge, Amex Card transactions will incur a 1% surcharge.

 The City of Canada Bay prides itself on delivering excellent service to residents and customers.
 We welcome all feedback from the community, whether it be positive or negative.
 If something has exceeded or not met your expectations, Council would like to know about it.